 Graduation exercises to award degrees, diplomas, and certificates to students in respective programs are held at the conclusion of spring semester.
 You MUST file a Graduation Application with the Records Office (Student Services).
 If you are eligible to receive a degree, diploma, or certificate you are encouraged to participate in graduation exercises.
-See Academic Planner for deadlines.
+See Academic Planner in the Student Handbook for deadlines.